xyproto/mandel/README.md

 # Mandel

-Two example Go programs that demonstrates the use of concurrency and goroutines for rendering a mandelbrot fractal and a slice of a mandelbulb fractal.
+Two short Go programs that demonstrates the use of concurrency and goroutines for rendering a mandelbrot fractal and a slice of a mandelbulb fractal.

 ## Screenshots